cheatham1/GetStartedBook/README.md

 **A web based tool for fast, cut-based analysis of simulated data.
 Visualise the simulated data using online histograms.**

-This tool will show how physicists work to differentiate between physics processes.
+This tool shows how physicists differentiate between physics processes.
-The signatures of physics processes can look very different in the detector.
+The signatures of different physics processes can look very different from one another.
+This is useful, to select a physics process from a background of other physics processes.

-These differences are expressed via variables such as the number of leptons in an event.
-The webpage displays nine histograms of variables which will be used to isolate Higgs events.
+The webpage displays nine histograms of variables which can be used to isolate Higgs boson events.

 Use your cursor to apply selections to a particular variable.
 The effect on the other variables will be shown immediately.